 When to Use the Continental Tent Needlepoint Stitch

-Take a look at the image above.
-It shows the front and back sides of the Continental Tent Stitch.
-While the front side (left image) looks the same as the Half-Cross Tent Stitch, the back of the Continental Stitch (right image) completely covers the canvas with thick ridges of needlepoint thread.
+This image shows the front and back sides of the continental tent stitch.
+While the front side (left image) looks the same as the half-cross tent stitch, the back of the continental stitch (right image) completely covers the canvas with thick ridges of needlepoint thread.

 Learning to Needlepoint With the Continental Stitch

 If you are new to needlepoint and would like to master the basics, the multipurpose continental stitch is the first place to start.
 Here are some of the most common ways to use it:

 Continue to 3 of 5 below.

 - When stitching a single line or an outline of a shape or design motif